GoldenDrakeStudios/golden-drake-linux/README.md

 5. _Carefully_ use the `dd` command shown below (which may require `sudo` for elevated privileges), replacing `path/to/file.iso` with the actual path to the ISO and replacing the `x` at the end of `/dev/sdx` with the letter associated with your flash drive as determined in step 4 (do **not** include a number and, above all, do **not** use the wrong device name). _**CAUTION:** Using the wrong device name could result in extensive data loss and/or destruction of your current operating system!_<br>
 `dd bs=4M conv=fsync oflag=direct status=progress if=path/to/file.iso of=/dev/sdx`

 That's it!
-Now you can boot from your USB flash drive to perform a fresh installation of Golden Drake Linux.
+Now you can boot from your USB flash drive to perform a fresh install of Golden Drake Linux.

-The installer's command line environment can also be used for other purposes, such as fixing a broken system by mounting the appropriate partition(s) in `/mnt` and then running commands within that system via [`arch-chroot /mnt [command]`](https://wiki.archlinux.org/title/Chroot).
+The installer's command line environment can also be used for other purposes, such as fixing a broken system by mounting the appropriate partition(s) in `/mnt` and then running commands within the broken system via [`arch-chroot /mnt [command]`](https://wiki.archlinux.org/title/Chroot).

 ## Reporting Issues

-If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the [ArchWiki](https://wiki.archlinux.org/), [Arch Linux Forums](https://bbs.archlinux.org/), [man pages](https://wiki.archlinux.org/title/Man_page), and other resources for relevant information.
+If you encounter an issue that might just be a general hardware/software issue, or you simply have questions about terminology, processes, etc., first check the [ArchWiki](https://wiki.archlinux.org/), [man pages](https://wiki.archlinux.org/title/Man_page), and other resources for relevant information.
 (Consider this a gentle reminder to [RTFM](https://en.wikipedia.org/wiki/RTFM)...ha!)

 If you're confident an issue you've encountered is due to a problem within GDL, please provide a detailed report via [GitHub](https://github.com/GoldenDrakeStudios/golden-drake-linux/issues) or email (support[at]goldendrakestudios[dot]com) and, if convenient, share the log file located at `/root/gdl.log` during installation (or at `~/gdl.log` in your newly-installed system) either as a direct attachment or by running the command `nc termbin.com 9999 < /root/gdl.log` (or `nc termbin.com 9999 < ~/gdl.log` post-installation) and sharing the returned URL.